Mike Ehrmantraut

-Michael Ehrmantraut (/ˈɜːrməntraʊt/ UR-mən-trowt) is a fictional character portrayed by Jonathan Banks in the television series Breaking Bad and its spinoff prequel Better Call Saul.
+Michael “Mike” Ehrmantraut (/ˈɜːrməntraʊt/ UR-mən-trowt) is a fictional character portrayed by Jonathan Banks in the television series Breaking Bad and its spinoff prequel Better Call Saul.
 Mike is a private investigator, head of security, fixer, and hitman who works for Gus Fring—and, on occasion, Saul Goodman.
 While a police officer in Philadelphia, he engaged in corrupt activities that indirectly led to the death of his son Matt, leading Mike to move to Albuquerque to watch over and financially support his daughter-in-law Stacey and granddaughter Kaylee through jobs in the criminal underworld.
 Introduced in Breaking Bads season 2 finale "ABQ", he serves as a major character from season 3 to season 5.
-Mike is further explored in Better Call Saul, showcasing how he met Saul and Gus, as well as his family relations and gradual moral decline.
+Mike appears as one of the main protagonists and is further explored in Better Call Saul, showcasing how he met Saul and Gus, as well as his family relations and gradual moral decline.
 The character has been praised by critics and Banks' performance has received several acting awards and nominations.

 Creation

-The writers of Breaking Bad created the character of Mike Ehrmantraut as a substitute for Saul Goodman, when actor Bob Odenkirk was unavailable for the second season finale "ABQ" because of a commitment to appear in How I Met Your Mother.
+The writers of Breaking Bad created the character of Mike Ehrmantraut as a substitute for Saul Goodman, when actor Bob Odenkirk was unavailable for the second-season finale "ABQ" because of a commitment to appear in How I Met Your Mother.
 They cast Jonathan Banks because they admired his work in the 1980s police drama Wiseguy.
-Banks himself thought he would come on and do the role for "ABQ", but had been impressed by working alongside Aaron Paul in that scene, and with the overall direction that Vince Gilligan had provided for the episode.
+Banks himself thought he would come on and do the role for "ABQ", but was impressed by working alongside Aaron Paul in that scene, and with the overall direction that Vince Gilligan had provided for the episode.
 Banks considered his character close to that of Max von Sydow's Joubert from Three Days of the Condor, an assassin that painted figurines on the side.
 Following Mike's death in the fifth season episode "Say My Name", Banks said this did not surprise him because he always believed the character would die at some point.

 Mike continued to appear in Better Call Saul and appears during a flashback scene in El Camino: A Breaking Bad Movie (2019).
 He is one of only five characters to appear in Breaking Bad, Better Call Saul, and El Camino, the other four being Walter White, Jesse Pinkman, Ed Galbraith and Austin Ramey.